axone-protocol/docs/docs/whitepaper/data-spaces.md

 A Data Space is an abstraction that comprises:

-- Bundle of rights & rules that regulates interactions between data, algorithms and resources shared by participants,
+- Bundle of rights & rules that regulates interactions between data, algorithms and resources shared by participants
-- Governance mechanisms to adapt these rules.
+- Governance mechanisms to adapt these rules

 A Data Space is highly customizable to allow its members to create a space of sharing designed exactly as they need.